 flavor enhancing elements.

-Furthermore, our California Anejo Agave and Anejo Rum are aged an additional 12+ months in new
+Furthermore, our California Anejo Agave is aged an additional 12+ months to further allow

-American oak barrels to further allow the larger molecules to organize while absorbing the sweet
+the larger molecules to organize releasing the smoothest sips.

 All of these unique steps are what makes our spirits Pleasure in a bottle